faridisayev/Flask-Shopping-Cart/README.md

-# Cart
+# Flask-Shopping-Cart

-This is a simple book store with a shopping Cart implementation.
+This is a simple book store made with Flask.
+It features a shopping Cart implementation.